-You should demonstrate this by explaining your:
+You should demonstrate this by explaining:

-a. track record managing similar projects

-- b. plan to manage the project including addressing scope, implementation plan, procurement and works, timeframes, budget and risk management (including workplace health and safety) (you will need to attach a project plan, quotes or other relevant evidence to support your application) - c. strategy to maintain the project outcomes beyond the term of the grant funding.
+- a. your track record managing similar projects - b. your plan to manage the project including addressing scope, implementation plan, procurement and works, timeframes, budget and risk management (including work health and safety) - c. your strategy to maintain the project outcomes beyond the term of the grant funding.